gitter-badger/blackhairre/README.md

 =====

 #About
-Simple Operating System for ARM devices.
+Simple Operating System for the Raspberry Pi.
 Based off Raspbian and Debian.

+All packages that can be installed on Blackhairre need to be from the Raspbian software repository or the Blackhairre software repository (in progress).

 #Installation
 ##On Linux